 The following additional requirements for S-57 dataset conversion must be noted:

 The S-101 complex attribute topmark has been introduced in S-101 to encode topmarks on aids to navigation features.
 This information is encoded in S-57 using the Object class TOPMAR.
-All instances of TOPMAR will be converted to topmark for the corresponding aid to navigation structure feature during the automated conversion process (however see exception at clause 12.6).
-However it must be noted that the TOPMAR attributes COLPAT, DATEND, DATSTA, PEREND, PERSTA and STATUS will not be converted.
+All instances of TOPMAR will be converted to topmark for the corresponding aid to navigation structure feature during the automated conversion process.
+However it must be noted that the TOPMAR attributes DATEND, DATSTA, PEREND, PERSTA and STATUS will not be converted.
 Additional topmark shape information populated in the S-57 attribute INFORM will be converted to the S-101 complex attribute shape information.
 See also clause 12.6.

-The S-101 attribute nature of construction includes the new enumerate value 11 (latticed).
-This information is encoded in S-57 on beacon Objects using the mandatory attribute BCNSHP value 4 (lattice beacon), which is not an allowable value for the mandatory attribute beacon shape in S-101.Data Producers will be required to evaluate their converted S-101 data and populate beacon shape with an appropriate allowable value.

 S-57 Geo Object: Beacon, special purpose (BCNSPP) (P)

-S-101 Geo Feature: Beacon Special Purpose/General (P) (S-101 DCEG Clause 20.12)
+S-101 Geo Feature: Special Purpose/General Beacon (P) (S-101 DCEG Clause 20.13)

-All instances of encoding of the S-57 Object class BCNSPP and its binding attributes will be converted automatically to an instance of the S-101 Feature type Beacon Special Purpose/General during the automated conversion process.
-However, Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Beacon Special Purpose/General in S-101:
+All instances of encoding of the S-57 Object class BCNSPP and its binding attributes will be converted automatically to an instance of the S-101 Feature type Special Purpose/General Beacon during the automated conversion process.
+However, Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Special Purpose/General Beacon in S-101:

 category of special purpose mark (CATSPM)